cutright/DVH-Analytics-Bokeh/README.md

 Currently this code is the least developed as it depends heavily on the previous two codes.

 ### To Do List
-* Write DICOM_to_Python functions to
-  * calculate total MU of a plan from DICOM RT Plan

 * Write SQL_Tools fuctions to
   * determine PlanUID for current DICOM import
   * remove a plan row from PatientPlans master table